dinothecat/helm/README.md

    > ```helm lint my-helm-chart```

 ### Summary

-These commands cover the basic operations you will need to manage Helm charts and releases effectively.
-They allow you to add repositories, install and upgrade applications, and manage the lifecycle of your Kubernetes resources.
-As you become more familiar with Helm, you may explore additional commands and options to customize your workflows further.

-## Summary
 When you package this chart and install it using Helm, the templates will be rendered with the values specified in `values.yaml`, resulting in valid Kubernetes manifests that can be applied to your cluster.
 You can customize the chart by modifying the `values.yaml` file or by providing your own values during installation.